 BIOL 4433 Embryology

 This is a study of the normally developing human from conception through birth.
 Common congenital defects are briefly discussed.
-Includes one semester hour credit for laboratory sessions.
+This course includes one semester hour credit for laboratory sessions.
 Prerequisites: BIOL 2473, 2474, and 2475.

 BIOL 4444 Virology